ghanshyam-fizzy/tasty_tab_api/source/includes/_customers.md

 ## Login Via Facebook

-This api is used to login from facebook , in this case customer is will login into application by his facebook account , first customer will click on the button or link "login by facebook" and it will redirect to facebook where he has to enter his credentials
+This api is used to login from facebook , in this case customer will login into application by his facebook account , first customer will click on the button or link "login by facebook" and it will redirect to facebook login page where he has to enter his credentials

+then it must return some data in json format to android app and then that data is posted on the following URL and then it would create customer on database

 > Post reuest to URl will return the hash of existing customer or new customer: